 Accounting principles generally accepted in the United States of America require management to evaluate tax positions taken and recognize a tax liability (or asset) if the organization has taken an uncertain position that more likely than not would not be sustained upon examination by taxing authorities.
-Management has analyzed the tax positions taken and has concluded that as of December 31, 2014 and 2013, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+Management has analyzed the tax positions taken and has concluded that as of December 31, 2015 and 2014, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 The Corporation is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-Management believes the Corporation is no longer subject to income tax examinations for years prior to 2011.